benjaminfuchs/nerd-sonic/README.md

 Before uprading an existing system, you should stop the relevant system
 services:

-    sudo systemctl stop nerd-dispenser.service
+    sudo systemctl stop nerd-sonic.service
     sudo systemctl stop gpio-poll.service

 Then run a normal install like documented above.
-After installation, you should update you existing `/etc/nerd-dispenser.conf` from the file `/etc/nerd-dispenser.conf.nerd-dispenser` and the file `/etc/gpio-poll.conf` from the file `/etc/gpio-poll.conf.nerd-dispenser`.
+After installation, you should update you existing `/etc/nerd-sonic.conf` from the file `/etc/nerd-sonic.conf.nerd-sonic` and the file `/etc/gpio-poll.conf` from the file `/etc/gpio-poll.conf.nerd-sonic`.

 Configuration